fkodom/tiki-torch/docs/index.rst

 Tiki
 ====

+Train your neural networks on island time :fire:.

 Tiki is a high-level neural networks library written in Python and running on top of PyTorch, which simplifies the process of training models in PyTorch.

 .. toctree::